seamplex/wasora/README.md

  * differential equations, and
  * output instructions

 among other facilities.
-See <https://www.seamplex.com/docs/SP-WA-15-TD-9E3D-B.pdf> for a techical description.
+For further details, read the [technical description](https://www.seamplex.com/wasora/description.html).

 For example, the famous chaotic [Lorenz’ dynamical system](http://en.wikipedia.org/wiki/Lorenz_system)---the one of the butterfly---whose differential equations are